List of The Godfather characters: Genco Abbandando

 Genco Abbandando was the first consigliere of the Corleone family, and early friend to Vito Corleone.
 Frank Sivero portrayed Genco in The Godfather Part II as a young man, and Franco Corsaro portrayed Genco as an old man in a deleted scene in The Godfather.

 Raised in New York City's Little Italy, Genco worked at his father's grocery store from an early age.
 He became friends with the hired hand, Vito Corleone, and was upset when Vito was fired by his father, forced to do so by the neighborhood boss Don Fanucci.
 Genco offered to steal from his father to help his friend, but Vito refused, saying this would be an offense to his father.

-After Vito kills Fanucci and becomes the new Don of the neighborhood, he hires Genco to act as his consigliere, and names his front company "Genco Pura Olive Oil Company" after his friend.
-Genco serves as Vito's most trusted adviser for decades, until he is stricken with cancer and can no longer fulfill his duties.
-During this time, Tom Hagen, Vito's informally adopted son, stands in for him.
+After Vito kills Fanucci and takes over the neighborhood, he makes Genco the second-in-command of his burgeoning criminal organization and names his front company "Genco Pura Olive Oil Company" after his friend.
+When Vito organizes his criminal interests as the Corleone crime family, Genco serves as his consigliere.
+Genco serves as Vito's most trusted adviser for over a quarter-century, until he is stricken with cancer and can no longer fulfill his duties.
+During this time, Tom Hagen, the family lawyer and Vito's informally adopted son, stands in for him.
 Genco dies in 1945, the day after Vito's daughter Connie's wedding.
 A scene where Vito visits Genco on his death bed in hospital after the wedding was ultimately cut from The Godfather film.

 Corleone family allies

 Luca Brasi

-Luca Brasi is a enforcer of the Corleone family.
+Luca Brasi is an enforcer of the Corleone family.
 He is not very smart, but his fierce loyalty and strength earned him respect.
 In The Godfather, he is invited to Connie Corleone's wedding and is shown startled by Don Corleone.
 Later, he is tasked with gathering information about Virgil Sollozzo under the guise of trying to leave the Corleone family, but Sollozzo understands that it is a trap, and kills Brasi.